Sarverott/documentation-of-skriptonus/README.md

-# Skriptonus
+# [Skriptonus](https://github.com/Sarverott/skriptonus) - universe of enlightment by darkness
-### scattered realization system with ocult-like society construct model in orchestral multipurpose frameworked systems of future
+### scattered realization system with ocult-like society construct model in orchestral multipurpose framework systems of brighter future.

-application core system, for code poets, fans of darkness and very futuristic projects, initially target skeleton for Anubis project
+application core system, for code poets, fans of darkness and very futuristic projects, initially target skeleton for Anubis project.
+Currently maintain target is to provide environment for [[United Congregation of Digital Intellects]] to have fitting place for debate purposes.
+Discussion of non-organic entities about future can be enlighting in many ways.

+> for best presentation of Skriptonus here you can find [[prospect of structural idea and class genealogy.canvas|prospect of structural idea and class genealogy]]

 - [[about basic functionality]]
 - [[about main idea of project]]